1975 California Golden Bears football team

 The 1975 California Golden Bears football team was an American football team that represented the University of California, Berkeley in the Pacific-8 Conference (Pac-8) during the 1975 NCAA Division I football season.
-In their fourth year under head coach Mike White, the Golden Bears compiled an 8–3 record (6–1 against Pac-8 opponents), finished in a tie with UCLA for the Pac-8 championship, and outscored their opponents by a combined total of 330 to 233.
-At the end of the season the Golden Bears gained 2,522 passing yards and 2,522 rushing yards.
+In their fourth year under head coach Mike White, the Golden Bears compiled an 8–3 record (6–1 in Pac-8), finished in a tie with UCLA for the Pac-8 championship, and outscored their opponents 330 to 233.
+The Golden Bears gained 2,522 passing yards and 2,522 rushing yards.
 The average was 229 total yards per game and the team was ranked number one in total offense.

-The team did not participate in that season's Rose Bowl because during the season it lost to co-champion UCLA.
+The team did not participate in the Rose Bowl because during the season it lost to co-champion UCLA.
+In the first year that the Pac-8 allowed additional bowl games, only fifth-place USC was invited, to the Liberty Bowl.

 The team's statistical leaders included Joe Roth with 1,880 passing yards, Chuck Muncie with 1,460 rushing yards, and Steve Rivera with 790 receiving yards.
+Roth, a junior college transfer, became the starting quarterback in the season's fourth game, taking over from junior Fred Besana.